Munditia: Relics

 Her relics are found in a side altar at St. Peter's Church (known as "Old Peter," Alter Peter) in Munich.
 They consist of a gilt-covered and gem-studded skeleton, located in a glass case, with false eyes in her skull, which is wrapped in netting.
-Jewels cover the mouth of the relic's teeth.

 Inscription

 The inscription on the stone slab that originally sealed the arcosolium in the catacombs and that is now located below the head of the skeleton reads: